TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Properties/Appearance.rst

        "Create new <title of foreign\_table>", e.g. "Create new address"

    newRecordLinkTitle (string or LLL reference)
-      Overwrites the title of the "New record" link with a localised string.
+      Overrides the title of the "New record" link with a localised string.
 This will work only if :code:`newRecordLinkAddTitle` is **not** set to true.

       Example::